Sometimes writers distance themselves from religious subjects. Religion is still taboo to speak about. Read about it

 I changed the wording a little from what is normally written so the sentiment of the Golden Rule would receive the most attention.
 In Romans chapter seven, Paul mentions to the saints his disappointment in the natural man.
 Records he, "O wretched man that I am! who shall deliver me from the body of this death?"
 (Romans 7:24) Paul bemoaned his awful state due to the desires of his flesh and how the law of Moses condemns him and all others to death because of it.
 He then poses the question to which he already has an answer regarding deliverance from death, which, of course, he teaches is through Christ alone.

 In The Book of Mormon: Another Testament of Jesus Christ, Nephi, several hundred years Paul's predecessor, laments, "O wretched man that I am!
 Yea, my heart sorroweth because of my flesh; my soul grieveth because of mine iniquities."
 (2 Nephi 4:17) Nephi experienced the same sentiments as Paul who lived centuries later.
 When Joseph Smith saw the similar sentiments of Paul and Nephi, did he think of what Paul wrote to the Romans and express Nephi's sentiment in similar words?
 It's plausible!

-Does the possibility of that mean that portion of the Book of Mormon plagiarizes the New Testament because old Joe Smith needed to make his "Mormon Bible" look and sound the part?
-Or, because of the universality of the human experience and of the Gospel of Jesus Christ a similar circumstance occurred to more than one person?
+Does that possibility mean that portion of The Book of Mormon plagiarizes the New Testament because old Joe Smith needed to make his "Mormon Bible" look and sound the part?
+Or, because of the universality of the human experience and of the Gospel of Jesus Christ, a similar circumstance occurred to more than one person?